pinterest/teletraan/README.md

 The name Teletraan comes from a character in Transformer TV series! [wikipedia](https://en.wikipedia.org/wiki/List_of_Transformers_supporting_characters#Teletran_3)

 ### Why use Teletraan?
 Teletraan is designed to do one thing and one thing only - deploy.
 It supports critical features such as 0 downtime deploy, rollback, staging, continuous deploy; and many convenient features such as showing commit details, comparing different deploys, notifying deploy state changes through email or chat, displaying metrics and more.
-Teletraan currently does not support container based deploy yet, it is on our roadmap to support next.
+Teletraan does not support container based deploy yet, it is on our roadmap to support next.
+Currently you can still use Teletraan Deploy Scripts to call docker or docker-compose to run containers.

 ### How to use Teletraan?
 Teletraan is designed to be a flexible building block.
 You can plug Teletraan into your existing release workflow given the following requirements met: